MattiaFanan/k8s-notes/07-services/03-ExternalName/2-mechanics/03-core-mechanics.md

 ## Immediate DNS Propagation

 Because ExternalName relies on DNS rather than kube-proxy rules, changes to the `externalName` field take effect immediately at the DNS level.
 There is no need to restart kube-proxy or wait for iptables/IPVS rule updates.
+%comment say that kubeproxy is a daemonset and need to be restarted if kube-proxy configmap is modified (configmaps update the pods by themselves but some changes need a restart, like switching from iptables to IPVS, so it is good norm to restart in any case), or if it goes out of synch and there is node connectivity problems with kubectl rollout restart daemonset kube-proxy -n kube-system

 ```bash
 # Change the ExternalName target